moov-io/terms-dictionary/README.md

 - **debit card**<a id="debit-card"></a>: A plastic card used to purchase goods and services, where payments are made directly from the cardholder's checking account.

-- **declined card**<a id="declined-card"></a>: This refers to the refusal of a credit-card issuer to authorize and proceed with a payment transaction.
-A decline can occur for several reasons, include the suspicion of fraudulent activity, account-balance deficiency, a new card that has yet to be activated, etc.
+- **declined card**<a id="declined-card"></a>: This refers to the refusal of a credit card issuer to authorize and proceed with a payment transaction.
+A decline can occur for several reasons, including the suspicion of fraudulent activity, account-balance deficiency, a new card that has yet to be activated, etc.

 - **digital wallet**<a id="digital-wallet"></a>: Also known as an eWallet, this refers to a software application usually used in conjunction with a mobile payment system to facilitate electronic payments using a computer or smartphone for online transactions as well as purchases at physical stores.
 Digital wallets need to be linked to the user’s bank account.